Shopify/polaris/src/components/Navigation/README.md

 ### Navigation with section separator

-Use to add a horizontal line below each section.
+Use to add a horizontal line below the section.

 ```jsx
 <Navigation location="/">